-Red Fox’s aboriginal youth program lost a potential $85,000 grant due to Federal Government cuts by the Treasury Board.
+Red Fox’s Indigenous youth program lost a potential $85,000 grant due to Federal Government cuts by the Treasury Board.

 Red Fox Healthy Living Society co-wrote a report which assessed leisure and recreation access for low-income families in Vancouver who use the Leisure Access Card (LAC).
 Red Fox also helped organize the forum and two of its members sat on the community panel.
 Read more (PDF)

-A report written by UBC students, which looks at the benefits of the Red Fox Exercise programs for aboriginal adults.
+A report written by UBC students, which looks at the benefits of the Red Fox Exercise programs for Indigenous adults.
 Read more (PDF)

-A report by UBC students in Dr. Paul Kennedy’s Kinesiology 469 class at UBC looks at the benefits of the Red Fox exercise program for aboriginal children and youth.
+A report by UBC students in Dr. Paul Kennedy’s Kinesiology 469 class at UBC looks at the benefits of the Red Fox exercise program for Indigenous children and youth.
 Read more (PDF)

 Red Fox contributed to the study, “Physical Activity for Marginalized Women in BC”, conducted by The BC Centre of Excellence in Women’s Health and ProMOTION Plus.
 The study aimed to understand the current context of physical activity among marginalized women at provincial and local levels in the province.
 Read more (PDF)